druck13/fanshim-python/README.md

 * To leave tmux seession use `ctrl-b` `d`

-# Reference for using commands in your own Python Program
+# Reference by Pimorini for using the original Pimorini code commands in your own Python Program

 You should first set up an instance of the `FANShim` class, eg: